ohbm/osr2020/watch.md

 We know that timezones might make a live connection prohibitive, but you may still like to watch the feed at a designated time or place.
 Please feel free to add yourself to the map even if you are not watching live!

-Whether you are watching by yourself or having a party, you will find some useful information [below](#how) about how to connect to the broadcast and other essentials.

 <div id='how'></div>
 # How to watch

+Whether you are watching by yourself or having a party, here you will find some useful information about how to connect to the broadcast and other essentials.

 - [How to connect](#connect)
 - [How to ask questions](#questions)